 - Groundwater Flooding – An uncommon flood type in Trinidad and Tobago, but has been observed as recently as the October 2018 floods.

-Flooding occurs across various areas of Trinidad and Tobago for several reasons, usually a combination of both natural and man-made causes.
+Flooding in T&T occurs in various areas for several reasons, usually a combination of both natural and man-made causes.